Military technology: Armies

 The Islamic gunpowder empires introduced numerous developed firearms, cannon and small arms.
 During the period of Proto-industrialization, newly invented weapons were seen to be used in Mughal India.

 Rapid development in military technology had a dramatic impact on armies and navies in the industrialized world in 1740–1914.
 For land warfare, cavalry faded in importance, while infantry became transformed by the use of highly accurate more rapidly loading rifles, and the use of smokeless powder.
 Machine guns were developed in the 1860s in Europe.
-Rocket artillery and the Mysorean rockets, both pioneered by Indian Muslim Tipu Sultan, became more powerful as new high explosives (based on nitroglycerin) arrived during the Anglo-Mysore Wars, and the French introduced much more accurate rapid-fire field artillery.
+Rocket artillery and the Mysorean rockets were pioneered by Indian Muslim ruler Tipu Sultan and the French introduced much more accurate rapid-fire field artillery.
 Logistics and communications support for land warfare dramatically improved with use of railways and telegraphs.
 Industrialization provided a base of factories that could be converted to produce munitions, as well as uniforms, tents, wagons and essential supplies.
 Medical facilities were enlarged and reorganized based on improved hospitals and the creation of modern nursing, typified by Florence Nightingale in Britain during the Crimean War of 1854–56.